chhotavakeel/updatedsite/_posts/2025-05-23-psus-and-the-data-protection-act.md

 ---
-title: "are state-owned utilities required to comply with the (indian) data protection act?"
+title: "are state utilities required to comply with the (indian) data protection act?"
 date: 2025-05-23
 tags: [ppps, data-protection]
 ---